HarlemSquirrel/HarlemSquirrel.github.io/resume.md

 #### Flatiron School, New York, NY

-Online Instructor, May 2016 - October 2016
+May 2016 - October 2016

+Online Instructor

 - Assisted students learning full stack web development with Ruby on Rails and JavaScript
 - Fielded student coding and development environment questions